Self-Correcting Quantum Computers: Self-correcting quantum computers

 It is then clear that any connected set of excitations can be independently switched off with a suitable operator in $\mathcal P_X$.
 We can then repeat the reasoning of section \ref{sec:conditions} to show that those excitation configurations which contain connected sets of size bigger than, say, $L/2$ are exponentially suppressed with the size of $L$.
 Therefore, it suffices to observe that the rest of configurations belong to the sector with $N_\stable=1$ for any $N\in \mathcal N\cap \mathcal P_Z$, as we detail next using the language of section \ref{section_homology_codes}.
 First, the eigenstates of the Hamiltonian may be written as $\ket a_0$ for some $a\in A_1$.
 The corresponding set of excitations corresponds both to the chain $a$ and its boundary $\partial_1 a\in A_0$.
 But $\corrector(S_2\prima\cap \partial a)=X_{a\prima}$ for some $a\prima\in A_1$ such that both $a$ and $a\prima$ lie in the same hypercube of length $L/2$, and thus $X_aX_{a\prima}\in \mathcal S$.
 The result follows.

 Once we have shown that the initial thermal state is in the desired sector, it is enough to check that this continues to be true as we switch off and on the interactions as indicated.
 This follows from the fact that $g_Z=1$ at all times, as long as we keep the temperature of the system stable.
 In this regard, the process of switching on $g_X$ could be a problem since at start we have arbitrarily many violations of the $X_{p_i}$ stabilizers and if $g_X$ raises too fast we will put a lot of energy in the system.
-To avoid this, we require that the switching on is done slow enough for the system to progressively thermalize.
-We assume that the thermalization time is size independent.
+To avoid this, we require that the switching on is done slow enough for the system to stay close to the thermal state.
+In this regard, we assume that the thermalization time is independent of the system size, so that the time required to perform a gate does not scale either.
+This is a natural assumption for the systems considered here given the nature of their excitations, at least as long as the coupling with the environment is uniform.